Toronto loves brunch and patios in seemingly equal proportions.

 If there were ever a worthy reason to get out bed on a weekend, sunny eggs with a side of sunshine might just be it.

-Here are 10 of the best Toronto patios where you can double down on your fleeting indulgences only while the weather lasts.
+These are the best Toronto patios where you can double down on your indulgences while the warm weather is upon us.

 Address: 70 Fraser Avenue, Toronto

 Start with sticky buns and caesars before moving on to build-your-own-bennies on the sunny backyard patio at this craft kitchen on Dupont.

 Brunch it up downstairs from your King West condo.
 Paying sky-high rent for just a sliver of space deserves to be rewarded with occasional pancetta-topped breakfast pizza.

 This spot offers a chill, relaxing atmosphere in the heart of CitiPlace, overlooking Canoe Landing.
 Choose any brunch item and a mimosa for $23.00 plus tax!